isomerpages/moe-sls-sandbox/_partners/Events/SLS Launchpad 2024.md

 	<ol style="list-style-type: lower-alpha;">
 <li>The SLS fosters innovation by supporting new ideas from their inception to full-scale implementation.
 Innovation projects often start as school-level prototypes addressing specific needs.
 To help these projects scale, SLS encourages collaboration with HQ divisions for additional funding beyond standard school resources.
 </li>
-	<li>Providers can explore SLS capabilities, consult the SLS Partnership Team, and participate in events like the <a href="https://www.learning.moe.edu.sg/teachers/sls-events/visit-sls-grange/">Genius Cafe</a> to refine their ideas.
+	<li>Providers can explore SLS capabilities, consult the SLS Partnership Team, and participate in events like the <a href="https://www.learning.moe.edu.sg/teachers/sls-events/visit-sls-grange/" target="_blank">Genius Cafe</a> to refine their ideas.
 The Partnership Team can help providers identify the specific value-add their proposed idea offers beyond SLS’s current or future capabilities.
 They can assess if this value-add is significant enough for long-term scaling or if the tool will likely remain an alternative within SLS.
 	</li>
 	<li>There are three pathways for scaling innovations within SLS: school-wide use as standalone or integrated apps, cluster-wide sharing with potential funding from cluster resources or HQ divisions, and MOE-wide promotion through centralised funding.
 By working closely with the SLS Partnership Team, providers can ensure their innovations receive the support needed to make a significant impact.&nbsp;
 	</li>